Documentation

 Extract Audio

 Strip video track, keep audio.
 Output to MP3, AAC, FLAC, WAV, OGG, or Opus.
-Bitrate presets: CD Quality (320k), Podcast (128k), Lo-fi (64k).
-Uses stream copy when possible for instant, lossless extraction.
+Bitrate presets from CD Quality (320k) down to Lo-fi (64k).
+The chosen format maps to a fixed encoder; there is no automatic stream copy today.

 Resize / Scale